Indonesia national under-20 futsal team

-The Indonesia national under-20 futsal team for represents Indonesia in international futsal competitions that pertain to under-20 age level.
-While under the ultimate control of Indonesia's football governing body, PSSI, the one who regulates the activities of the national futsal team is the Indonesia Futsal Federation—futsal governing body of Indonesia and a member association of PSSI.
+The Indonesia national under-20 futsal team represents Indonesia in international futsal competitions that pertain to under-20 and under-19 age levels.
+While under the ultimate control of Indonesia's football governing body, PSSI, the one who oversees the activities of the national futsal team is the Indonesia Futsal Federation—futsal governing body of Indonesia and a member association of PSSI.